chr0n1k/AH2021Workshop/README.md

 Lab7: Let's bypass userland hooks [EDR]
 ------
-The goal of this lab is to understand what are system calls and the hooking that EDRs do on to ntdll.dll to detect use of malicious syscalls and block them.
-We will rewrite the QueueUserAPC process injection code to dynamically invoke the syscalls using d/invoke.
+The goal of this lab is to understand what hooking EDRs do on to ntdll.dll to detect use of malicious syscalls and block them.
+We will rewrite the QueueUserAPC process injection code to dynamically invoke the syscalls using d/invoke and effectively bypass any EDR that uses userland hooks only.

 ## Goals:
 * AntiVirus bypass